pdf-icon

 USB Driver

-TimerCAM may not work plug-and-play on some systems.
-Users can manually install the FTDI driver to fix this issue.
-For example, in a Windows 10 environment, download the driver file matching the operating system, extract it, and install it through the Device Manager.
-(Note: In some system environments, the driver may need to be installed twice to take effect.
+In some systems, TimerCAM may not work without a driver.
+You can fix this by manually installing the FTDI driver.
+For example, in a Windows 10 environment, download the driver file that matches your OS, extract it, and install it via Device Manager.
+(Note: In some system environments, you may need to install the driver twice for it to take effect.
 The unrecognized device name is usually M5Stack or USB Serial.
-Windows recommends using the driver file to install directly in the Device Manager (custom update), as the executable installation method may not work properly).
+For Windows, it is recommended to install the driver file directly in Device Manager (custom update).
+The executable installer method may not work properly).

 EasyLoader